boucadair/WG-Charters/v6ops.md

 *  Maintain documents that the WG has published in the past.

-*  Maintain a wiki page that includes a list of applications that perform well in IPv4 networks but do not perform well in IPv6 networks.
+*  Receive reports on network monitoring experiments and applications that perform well in IPv4 networks but do not perform well in IPv6 networks.

-*  Maintain several wiki pages that report on network monitoring experiments.
 A network monitoring experiment describes the externally observable behavior of the IPv6-enabled Internet.
 For example, it might report on the following:

       + The likelihood of a packet with a particular IPv6 extension header being delivered from end to end.

       + The likelihood of a packet with a long IPv6 extension header chain being delivered from end to end.

       + The likelihood of an IPv6 flow label being modified in transit.

-* Develop educational resources that facilitate the universal deployment of IPv6.
-These might include presentations, FAQs, and other tools.

 ## WG Practices